Student Success and Opportunity

 • Increase participation in and satisfaction with peer mentoring programs.

-• Improve holistic wellness and wraparound services using point-of-service, satisfaction and assessment tools.
+• Improve holistic wellness and wraparound services using point-of-service, satisfaction, and assessment tools.

 • Expansion/Increase of degree pathways including intentional and meaningful opportunities to engage with faculty and staff.